melezhik/Sparrow6/posts/TomtitIntro.md

 # Conclusion

-Tomtit has more cool features not covered here, but this was a very short and quick start introduction with intention to give you a rough idea what Tomtit is.
+Tomtit has more cool features not covered here, this is just a short quick start introduction with intention to give you some rough ideas what Tomtit is.

 ---